fuzzyfuture/movie-database-site/README.md

  Built using plain PHP and Javascript on a MySQL database.
  Final project for CS 215 - Web and Database Programming.

-## Hosting
-Currently hosted at http://www2.cs.uregina.ca/~ngc582/movie-database-site, may be taken down without notice.

-**Please do not submit any sensitive information to the site, nothing is encrypted (all data is stored in plaintext).**